 These movements may be a hunger for new ways.
-But they need not mean a movement away from congregational expressions.
+But they do not have to mean a movement away from inherited structures.
 Indeed Australian Anglican missiologist Peter Corney talks about the potential for making our churches look more like this;

-Let me invite you to eavesdrop on a question I left with senior Anglican colleagues when I presented the content of these posts in Canberra a couple of years ago.
-I offered it with respect because there are those in institutional positions very work is tied up with answering this question in practice from week to week.
-But it is an evolving question and relates to the relationship between inherited and organic, institutional and grassroots energies:
+I will leave you with a question I offered to an interstate gathering of senior Anglican colleagues when I presented the content of these posts in Canberra, Australia a couple of years ago.
+I offered it with respect because there are those whose entire work is taken up with answering this question in practice from week to week:

 “If the energy for such expressions is grassroots, (ie if people are discovering these ways for themselves rather than because their institution has set something up for them) and we therefore find ourselves entering, post start-up into these kinds of stories; how might we as pastors, bishops, regional superintendents, home missions directors, build relationships that embrace, add value that is welcomed and serve the new things that God is doing among us today?”